 Key safety tips include training them not to jump, providing sufficient exercise, using baby gates for space management, getting professional help for behavior issues, and closely supervising all interactions, especially later in pregnancy.

-Can a dog step on a pregnant belly cause complications?
+Can a dog stepping on a pregnant belly cause complications?

 Conclusion On My Dog Jumped on My Pregnant Belly